sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

 * - 3.1.3.
   - 2
   - We implement data handling restrictions on data coming into the environment.
-    These involve getting agreement from the data provider, principal investigator of the project and an independent representative from the Institute before any data or outputs are moved into the TRE.
+    These involve getting agreement from the information asset owner, principal investigator of the project and an independent representative from the Institute before any data or outputs are moved into the TRE.
     These stakeholders must sign a form detailing the requested ingress to confirm their agreement.
 * - 3.1.4.
   - 2
   - We implement data handling restrictions on data coming out of the environment.
-    These involve getting agreement from the data provider, principal investigator of the project and an independent representative from the Institute before any data or outputs are moved out of the TRE.
+    These involve getting agreement from the information asset owner, principal investigator of the project and an independent representative from the Institute before any data or outputs are moved out of the TRE.
     These stakeholders must sign a form detailing the requested egress to confirm their agreement.
     These signed forms are kept in a private sharepoint folder, maintained by the TRE operators.
 * - 3.1.5.
   - 2
-  - Our data egress procedure requires signed agreement from representatives of all data providers, the project team and a referee external to the project.
+  - Our data egress procedure requires signed agreement from representatives of all information asset owners, the project team and a referee external to the project.
 * - 3.1.6.
   - 2
   - Input data is recorded in the aforementioned forms.
-    The record includes a description of the data, its source (the data provider) and the data owner's contact details.
+    The record includes a description of the data, its source (the information asset owner) and the data owner's contact details.
     This project initialisation document is specific to the particular TRE project that uses the data and will include the date of data ingress.
     At, or shortly after, the project end date, the data is securely and irreversibly deleted from the TRE.
 * - 3.1.7.